shiyishen3447/shiyishen3447/content/featured/intro/index.md

 ---

-In concluding remarks, language is not a perfect model of reality, and we have other senses and media that are equally powerful modelings of the truth and world we scratch our head off trying to understand.
+In concluding remarks, I wouldn't say that language is a perfect model of reality, and we have other senses and media that are equally powerful modelings of the truth and world we scratch our head off trying to understand.
 Yet, **we can still master a language/paradigm perfect enough for gaining a better insight into human consciousness and obtaining a deeper understanding of human reality.** In the end, one doesn't hardly get amazed at how sentiments on Twitter could be in rhythm with the stock and reflect instant market value.
 Robots could have a human-like conversation and learn how we converse.